sourcegraph/thyme/README.md

 ![Application usage timeline](/assets/images/agg.png)

+## Dependencies

+Thyme's dependencies vary by system.
+See `thyme dep` (mentioned in the installation instructions below).

 ## Install

 1. [Install Go](https://golang.org/dl/) (if you have Homebrew on macOS, you can also run `brew install go`) and run